visit-dav/visit/src/doc/python_scripting/functions.rst

 host : string
-    The name of the host for which we want database plug-ins.
+    The name of the host for which we want database plugins.

 return type : dictionary
     The DatabasePlugins functions returns a dictionary.